aimof/apitest/README.md

 ## Contribution

-Please feel free to make Issues or PRs but I will plan some destructive change.
+Please feel free to make Issues or PRs but I will plan some destructive changes.

 ## LICENSE